Police at property after sudden death in Ranui, West Auckland

 Police are investigating a sudden death in West Auckland late last night.

-Police and emergency services were called to a property in Ranui shortly before 10.30pm after reports of an incident.
+Police and emergency services were called to a property in Ranui shortly after 10pm after reports of a sudden death.

 Authorities at the scene confirmed they were investigating a sudden death, but referred all inquiries to the Police media team.